-The statement of profit or loss and other comprehensive income for the year is set out on page 7.
+The statement of comprehensive income for the year is set out on page 7.

 The principal activity of the Company is to acquire, develop and dispose of immovable property and to construct, develop and enter into arrangements with contractors and other service providers in connection with its properties.
-The directors do not envisage any changes to the Company's principal activities in the forseeable future.
+The directors do not envisage any changes to the company's principal activities in the forseeable future.